nhydock/WingDB/Readme.md

 Data will be peer reviewed using git pull requests as a way to insure our data is accurate(ish) before merging.

 If you're still up to supplying information, you can read up on [How to structure a location](/docs/structure-of-a-location.md)

+Initial data seeded by [@nhydock](https://github.com/nhydock) as a diary of places he's had wings.